Mbanq/assignments/UX/en/TechnicalAssignment_MobileBanking.md

 # General Description
-Purpose of this assignment is to get an understanding about you as a person and about your skills.
+The main purpose of this assignment is for you and us to understand whether we can work together.

 We'd like you to propose a design for a mobile bank in form of a clickable prototype.